LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 # Created:     2024/03/20
 # Version:     v_0.1.2
 # License:     MIT License
-# Kyppo Disclarmer: This training topic is for educational purposes only.The story is fictitious.
+# Kypo-CRP Disclarmer: This training topic is for educational purposes only.The story is fictitious.
 ```

 **Table of Contents**